Position: U.S. Representative ( KY-4 )

 U.S. Representative Thomas Massie has a history of making controversial remarks and has voted repeatedly against continued U.S. security aid to Israel.

 In December 2023, at the height of Israel’s war against Hamas, Rep. Massie shared a social media post implying that Congress was not interested in “American patriotism” but was interested in “Zionism.”
+That same month, Massie was the only Republican and one of only 14 members to vote against a resolution strongly condemning the drastic rise of antisemitism in the United States and around the world.

 In October 2023, in the aftermath of the Hamas terror attack in Israel on October 7, Rep. Massie was the only Republican member that voted against congressional bipartisan non-binding resolution H. Res.
 771. The resolution stated that the House of Representatives “stands with Israel as it defends itself against the barbaric war launched by Hamas and other terrorists” and “reaffirms the United States’ commitment to Israel’s security” and it was passed with overwhelming bipartisan support.